clojurists-together/clojuriststogether.org/content/news/2023/Q2 2023 Funding Announcement.md

 ---

-## Clj-kondo, babashka, cherry, nbb: Michiel Borkent
+## Clj-kondo, babashka, cherry, SCI: Michiel Borkent

 ### [Clj-kondo](https://github.com/clj-kondo/clj-kondo):
  - Support an arbitrary amount of reader conditionals in .cljc files via configuration.
 This is mostly useful for ClojureDart (`:cljd`),
  - babashka (`:bb`), nbb (`:org.babashka/nbb`) and shadow-cljs targets like `:node`.
-It's often not selfevident if people are writing
- - both for JVM Clojure + ClojureScript (which is how clj-kondo by default understands `.cljc` files) or for other combinations of Clojure dialects.
+It's often not selfevident if people are writing both for JVM Clojure + ClojureScript (which is how clj-kondo by default understands `.cljc` files) or for other combinations of Clojure dialects.
 I want to add support for configuring what Clojure dialects apply to your project and what Clojure dialects should be linted as (e.g. `:node` should just be linted as `:cljs`).
 If necessary I'll also add support for specific dialects like ClojureDart.
 - Help with clj-kondo configuration for Electric Clojure
 - Numerous other issues, there's always plenty to do!
 See the [clj-kondo project board:](https://github.com/clj-kondo/clj-kondo/projects/1) and